giovanni-grieco/container-discord-bot/README.md

 This image allows an authorized user to control a docker daemon from the comfort of a Discord text channel.

-It allows (for now) to restart containers, see their logs and general status of containers.
+It allows (for now) to restart containers, see their logs and check their general status.

 ## compose.yml example
 ```yaml